-- Each team must tackle a complex system (interdisciplinary preferred) project - The course will require on average 10 hours per person per week - Each team will be composed of four students (if possible) who will be responsible for: - choosing a project, - o developing a solution, - o producing interim deliverables, - o writing a final report, and - presenting results to faculty and external sponsors.
-Each group is strongly encouraged to have an identified sponsor for the work being performed (sponsors are expected to provide guidance and feedback on students' work) - A system solution will be developed after consideration of alternatives and presented to sponsors, with students applying the technical, management, and teamwork skills they have developed during their studies and prior experiences - A list of a few suggested projects will be provided, or students may develop their own project proposal ideas (projects may be related to a student's job but must be separate from the student's assigned work responsibilities) - Project groups and sponsors must be finalized by week three - Each group will construct and maintain a group website describing the project's development and status.
-(This website should be maintained within the Blackboard course management system or from Blackboard linked to another student team user site) - The selected projects must be sufficiently complex for a capstone project, meaningful for learning, practical for application, and accomplishable (have closure) within an approximately 14 week time period, and must use - o a system-of-systems perspective, integrative - $\circ\quad$ analytical and modeling methods where appropriate - The project must provide expected value to the stakeholders - One of the stakeholders is the SEOR faculty as a group who will listen to and evaluate your formal project presentation and formal project reports - The project must incorporate a system representation methodology/modeling language for communication among stakeholders - The project final presentation will be in PowerPoint for the oral report.
-Each teammate will provide an equal time portion of the presentation - Each presenter is evaluated - As will be the entire project effort and presentation - A formal project report will be written by each team for faculty review - Must demonstrate the ability to use creativity to resolve ambiguity in the project system (system-of-systems) while managing complexity - Demonstrate systems engineering and/or operations research theory and methods in a holistic approach to the systems research - Although not required, a top level project should be presentable in a conference proceeding or publishable in an appropriate journal
+- The class will self-organize into project teams - Each team will formally present a project proposal during the second class.
+(Certain projects will be proposed by sponsors for possible selection by teams.)
+Each member of a team must present an equal time - Each team must tackle a complex system (interdisciplinary preferred) project - A list of a few suggested projects will be provided, or teams may develop their own project proposal ideas (projects may be related to a student's job but must be separate from the student's assigned work responsibilities) - The selected projects must be sufficiently complex for a capstone project, meaningful for learning, practical for application, and accomplishable (have closure) within an approximately 14 week time period, and must use - o analytical and modeling methods where appropriate - The project must provide expected value to the stakeholders - One of the stakeholders is the SEOR faculty as a group who will listen to and evaluate your formal project presentation and formal project reports - The project should incorporate a system representation methodology/modeling language for communication among stakeholders - The course will require on average 10 hours per person per week - Each team will be composed of three-four students who will be responsible for: - o developing a solution to their project, - o producing interim deliverables, - o writing a final report, and - o presenting results to faculty and external sponsors.
+Each group is strongly encouraged to have an identified sponsor for the work being performed (sponsors are expected to provide guidance and feedback on students' work) - A system solution will be developed after consideration of alternatives and presented to appropriate stakeholders - Each group will construct and maintain a group website describing the project's development and status.
+(This website should be maintained within one of your team member's web space.
+When the project material has matured sufficiently, the project website URL will be made available to SEOR faculty for reviewing.) - The project final presentation will be in PowerPoint for the oral report.
+Each teammate will provide an equal time portion of the presentation - o Each presenter is evaluated - o As will be the entire project effort and presentation - A formal project report will be written by each team for faculty review - Must demonstrate the ability to use creativity to resolve ambiguity in the project system while managing complexity - o Demonstrate systems engineering and/or operations research theory and methods in a holistic approach to the systems research o Although not required, a top level project should be presentable in a conference proceeding or publishable in an appropriate journal